A Geometric Characterization of Observability in Inertial Parameter Identification: Extensions for Open-Chain Systems

+where each $\vphi_{i,j} \in \mathbb{R}^6$ is fixed.
+A fixed free-mode matrix of this form could accommodate, for example, spherical or floating-base joints.

-For a fixed-base system, additional modifications are required to accommodate multi-DoF joints.
+In any case, additional modifications are required to accommodate multi-DoF joints in the RPNA.
 First, the propagation of the attainable velocity spans must be generalized.
-For a single-DoF joint, joint kinematics follow a linear system \eqref{eq:changeOfX_main}.
+For a single-DoF joint, joint kinematics follow a linear system \eqref{eq:change_of_X_main}.
 In contrast, for a multi-DoF joint:

 As a result, the span